Telefocal Certified Submarine Cable System Expert (TC-SCSE)

 • LIVE Virtual courses can be conducted for 5 hours or 7 hours daily.
 Please note that the number of training days will be extended if you opt for 5 hours daily.

-If you are keen on attending this course, please register your interest via our course enquiry form.
+If you are keen on attending any of the scheduled courses, please register your interest via our course enquiry form.

 At the end of this course, participants will be able to: